Department of Agriculture

 - Crop Insured

-Pecans are insurable in Alabama, Arizona, Florida, Georgia, Mississippi, New Mexico, Oklahoma, and Texas.
+Pecans are insurable in Alabama, Arizona, California, Florida, Georgia, Mississippi, New Mexico, Oklahoma, and Texas.

 For pecan acreage to be insured, the trees must be grown in an orchard that is a minimum of 1 contiguous acre.
-Insurable trees must have produced a minimum of 600 pounds of in-shell pecans per acre in at least 1 of the previous 4 crop years, except that some states may allow a lower minimum production amount for native pecan trees through the special provisions.
-You must also insure all the pecan acreage (in which you have a share) in the county where your pecans are grown for harvest.
+Insurable trees must have produced a minimum of 600 pounds of in-shell pecans per acre in at least 1 of the previous 4 crop years, except that some states may allow a lower minimum production amount through the Special Provisions.
+You must insure all the pecan acreage (in which you have a share) in the county where your pecans are grown for harvest.
 If pecan revenue insurance is not available in your county or your acreage does not meet the minimum insurability requirements, you may be able to get insurance through a written agreement.
-Please contact an insurance agent or your RMA regional office for more information.

 - Causes of Loss